Soncrates/CouseraProgrammingAssignmentDataClean/README.md

 The r script can also execute verification to double check the calculations are accurate.
 This can be enabled by uncommenting the for loop at the end  of main function (line 120:122)

+##Summary

+run_analysis.R completes two separate calculations the training set and once for the test set.
+Each calculation reads in 4 files:
+ 1. features.txt that provides the names of columns or variables
+ 2. a data set that contains values for each variable
+ 3. These two are used to construct a data frame with descriptive variable names
+ 4. This data frame is enriched with two more vectors read in from the other two files
+ 5. These two other vectors must be assigned descriptive variable names
+ 6. These two other vectors are added to the data frame through cbind command
+ 7. These two other vectors correspond to Subject and Activity These two calculations for the training and test are combined into a single data frame using rbind The vector for Activity is represented by an integer.
+To give it meaning, one more  file is used, the activites lables file

 ##Expected Inputs

 run_analysis.R expects to be in the r working directory and that the followning files are available and in aascii format